In-Lieu Fee Program

 - Direct payment for property infrastructure that helps support the restored site like fencing, weed control, stock water wells/tanks, water gaps, access roads, seeding, etc.

-- Resource benefits like improved water quality/quantity, reduced erosion, restored/improved wildlife habitat, native vegetation plantings and seeding from the restoration project
+- Resource benefits like improved water quality/quantity, reduced erosion, restored/improved wildlife habitat, native plantings and seeding from the restoration project

 - Project funding could potentially be used to leverage funds from other programs to bring additional benefits to landowner